 One of the sayings of the Sufis is, “The moment is a sword.”
 That is, in just the way that a sword severs, the present moment shows forth the influence of God’s action, ending things and bringing them to be.
 It is said, “The touch of the flat of a sword is temperate, but its blade cuts”—the one who treats it gently is safe and the one who treats it rudely is destroyed.
 Thus with the “now”: Whoever submits himself to its authority is saved and whoever resists it deteriorates and declines. –Al-Qushayri, Al-Risalah: Principles of Sufism

 If you are negative towards another person, you will inspire negativity within that person.
 Therefore, the moment as a blade will cut you.
-But if you are temperate, peaceful, and kind towards your critics, your actions will produce comfort and ease.
+But if you are temperate, peaceful, and kind towards your critics, your actions will produce comfort, ease, and balance.

 It comes to my mind a story of a Tibetan Buddhist monk who was imprisoned by the Chinese after the expulsion of Tibetans and the desecration of Tibetan Buddhist monasteries by the Chinese army.
 The 14th Dalai Lama asked him, “What is the greatest danger you faced?”
 This monk replied, “Losing my compassion for the Chinese.”
 This is a powerful statement!